 This makes for such a different look and taste when added into your favorite deserts.

 Be sure to measure your ingredients by weight when you can.
 The exact measurements really make it perfect.
 There are instructions for a 6" cake round and an 8" cake round.
 Make sure that they are at least 3" in height.
 Your cheese cake will rise quite a bit and you don't want it spilling over.

 Forget all the rules of making a traditional cheesecake like making a water bath.
 This cheesecake is supposed to look like it got into a fight with a goat.
 The burnt edges create a delicious crust and add yet another layer of flavor.

 6” (15 cm) Metric

-- 500g (you will need 3 blocks but not all of it) cream cheese, softened @ room temp
+- 500g (you will need 3 blocks but not all of it.
+Make sure to weigh it out) cream cheese, softened @ room temp

 - 166g (1/2 cup + 1/3 cup) sugar